 In many instances, the company has gone above standard BACT requirements and implemented controls that would be considered MACT.
 As the agency tasked with protecting the air quality and health of the people of North Dakota, the NDDEQ included specific language in the permit addressing the allowable emissions levels, necessary pollution controls, emissions monitoring, record keeping and reporting far above those for a typical synthetic minor source (SMS) and well beyond the requirements to satisfy North Dakota air pollution control rules and applicable federal regulations.

 This has been done to ensure that the facility remains an SMS and to protect the National Park.
-The Permian (Walton Station) facility will also be permitted as an SMS.
-The Davis refinery is the first full-conversion crude refinery ever to be permitted as an SMS, and Meridian believes that Davis, and now Permian (Walton Station), will be the cleanest refineries on the planet when they are operational.
+The Permian (Greenfield Project) facility will also be permitted as an SMS.
+The Davis refinery is the first full-conversion crude refinery ever to be permitted as an SMS, and Meridian believes that Davis, and now Permian (Greenfield Project), will be the cleanest refineries on the planet when they are operational.

 HP: Any additional plans to build more refineries in the other shale plays?
 Outside of shale plays?

 Fonda: Meridian will be looking into building additional units at the Kermit, Texas site for Greenfield Project once the first unit is in operation.
 Room exists at the Kermit site for up to three additional units, and there is certainly room in the market for the refined products.
 Meridian is exploring siting options within all other substantial shale basins, and at potentially lucrative logistics chokepoints outside of those basins.
 The domestic light crude production and transportation network presents Meridian with an exceptionally target-rich environment for siting of small, capital-efficient, cost-effective and environmentally benign, full-conversion oil refineries.
 HP